-120 million batteries are purchased every year to power various devices and appliances in Switzerland.
-Approx. 68 % of these batteries are recycled, however, too many are still being disposed of in household waste.
+Nearly 200 million batteries are purchased every year in Switzerland.
+Most of these batteries are recycled.
+However, too many are still being disposed of in household waste.
 Valuable metals are lost as a result.
-By law, used batteries must be returned to retail outlets or taken to collection points.
+By law, all used batteries must be returned to retail outlets or taken to collection point.

 The legislation differentiates between portable, automotive and industrial batteries.
 Accumulators are also classified as batteries.
 Batteries of all types are hazardous waste.

 Portable batteries are very common and used in numerous electrical and electronic devices which are operated independently of mains electricity.
 Automotive batteries supply power for vehicle starters, lights and the ignition.
 Industrial batteries are used for a wide variety of industrial and commercial purposes.
 These also include batteries for electric vehicles and all batteries that are not included in the other two categories.

 The use of lithium ion batteries has become more frequent in all of these categories in recent years.
 For example, mobile phones and notebooks operate using lithium ion batteries, and they are also used for electric vehicles such as e-bikes and electric cars.

 Batteries consist of valuable raw materials like lead, iron, cobalt, lithium, nickel, manganese, and zinc.
 Thanks to very strict limit values, they contain at most traces of harmful heavy metals like cadmium and mercury.
 The extraction of the raw materials from natural deposits has harmful impacts on the environment.
 The submission of batteries for recycling by consumers reduces the volume of new raw materials required.